SEO Basics – What Artists Need To Know

-By doing this, search engines will be able to share your content with people who are interested in the topic you are covering.
+By focusing on SEO, search engines will be able to share your content with people who are interested in the topic you are covering.

 Search engines like Google and Bing want to refer the most relevant content available to a user’s query.

-How many times a site is indexed will be determined by how often it is updated with new or revised content.
+How often a site is indexed will be determined by how frequently the site is updated with new or revised content.

-After the data is collected and indexed, Google will decide which pages are shown in the results and what order.
+After the data is collected and indexed, Google will decide which pages are shown in the search results and in what order.

 Because search engines want to offer the best information to its users, you will want to focus on these areas:

 Navigation – Google crawls your site just like your customers do.